-Finally, this FOA includes provision for developing and implementing the testing and validation of potential occupancy sensor and people counting technologies.
-There is no accepted global method for testing and validating such sensors, and this has been a key barrier for adoption in these fields, especially as some unrelated technologies in the energy efficiency market have had difficulty validating claimed energy savings, increasing the perceived risk of adoption of such technologies.
+method for testing and validating such sensors, and this has been a key barrier for adoption in these fields, especially as some unrelated technologies in the energy efficiency market have had difficulty validating claimed energy savings, increasing the perceived risk of adoption of such technologies.
 ARPA-E sees the development of greatly improved testing and validation methodologies as a key need for this program.

 Emphasis will be placed on demonstrating that sensors can meet the acceptable failure rates as defined in the metrics below (see Section I.E of the FOA), as well as validate the energy saved in real-world retrofit scenarios.
 This must be done while demonstrating the flexibility of occupancy sensors and people counting technologies in three clearly distinct types of building geometries.
-For residential spaces, this could mean older homes built in the ~1940s, housing stock from the 1970-80s with distinctly different floor plans, a modern very open-plan home, and the like; for commercial spaces, this could be satisfied by demonstrating the technology in an open office scenario with conference rooms, a closed individual office scenario with conference rooms, a closed individual office scenario with offices.
+For residential spaces, this could mean older homes built in the ~1940s, housing stock from the 1970-80s with distinctly different floor plans, a modern very open-plan home, and the like; for commercial spaces, this could be satisfied by demonstrating the technology in an open office scenario with conference rooms, a closed individual office scenario with conference rooms, or an academic building with classrooms and an auditorium mixed with offices.
 The commercial space must use building examples from at least two distinct submarkets (for example, office and lodging, office and academic, etc.) ARPA-E intends that this part of the program will develop tools and field testing protocol that can be utilized by this sensor-driven HVAC energy reduction field in general.
 ARPA-E strongly encourages but does not require teams in this area to collaborate in various ways with any stand-alone sensor hardware teams.

-Applicants are encouraged to review the "priority market segments" detailed in Section I.F of the FOA for guidance on preferred relevant building environments and use cases for testing.
+Applicants are encouraged to review the "priority market segments" detailed in Section I.G of the FOA for guidance on preferred relevant building environments and use cases for testing.

-E. TECHNICAL PERFORMANCE TARGETS
+F. TECHNICAL PERFORMANCE TARGETS